AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/UpdateDescription.md

 |Result|Struct| |The return results. |
 |description|String|aliyunes\_test\_name|The new name of the instance. |

-**Note:** The following response examples only contain the parameters in the list of returned data.
-These parameters are for reference only.
-For more information about the parameters, see [ListInstance](~~142230~~).
-The program cannot forcibly depend on obtaining these parameters.
+**Note:** In the following return example, only the parameters in the returned data list are included in this article.
+The parameters that are not mentioned are for reference only.
+For more information about Parameter descriptions, see [ListInstance](~~142230~~) .
+It is not mandatory for a program to obtain these parameters.

 ## Examples

 Sample requests

 ```
-PATCH /openapi/instances/es-cn-n6w1ptcb30009****/description HTTP/1.1
+PATCH /openapi/instances/es-cn-n6w1ptcb30009****/description?description=aliyunes_name_test HTTP/1.1
 Common request parameters
-{
-  "description": "aliyunes_name_test"
-}
 ```

 Sample success responses